Are you looking to make your money work harder without having to do most of the work yourself?

 One particularly rewarding form of passive income specifically for a blog is displaying ads.
-Once the code is added to your blog and assuming you have a stream of visitors, this is a very passive stream.
+Once the code is added to your blog and assuming you have a stream of visitors, it’s extremely passive.

-Adsense is one of the most well known, but once you have higher traffic levels, the likes of Mediavine generally pay more.
+Adsense is one of the most well known, but once you have higher traffic levels, the likes of Mediavine generally pay a lot more.

-Effort: Potentially a lot of effort over a period of time to get started.
+Effort: Potentially a fair amount of effort over a period of time to get started.

 Risk: Very low risk.
 It’s possible to keep expenses extremely low and even those can be covered relatively quickly via various means.